byxir/adr-manager/README.md

 ## Supported Browsers

-Currently, the tool has been successfully tested in Chrome and Firefox.
+Currently, the tool has been successfully tested in Chrome, Safari and Firefox.

 ### Usage

 1. After opening the tool, connect to your selected Git provider.
-The tool needs your permission to access your GitHub repositories and email address.
+The tool needs your permission to access your Git repositories and email address.
 2. Select any given Git repository.
 If your account does not have access to a repository with MADRs, you can simply fork one, e.g., <https://github.com/JabRef/jabref> or <https://github.com/adr/adr-log>.
 3. Now, you can edit any files in `docs/adr` of the GitHub repository.
    Edit existing ADRs or create new ones.
    One of the most important features is the MADR Editor that allows you to quickly draft a MADR while ensuring a consistent format.
 4. Do not forget to push your changes to Git, once you are done with editing the files.

-Some technical notes:

-- The `authID` (which enables the connection to GitHub) and changes to ADRs are stored in the local storage.
-  That way they are not lost when you reload the page or restart the browser.
-  However, changes will be lost when you either
-    - Clear local storage or
-    - Press the `Disconnect` button.
-- The general idea is that you directly push your changes to GitHub after editing.
-- During development, we may remove permissions for the OAuth App from time to time.
-  Do not be surprised, if you have to give permissions repeatedly.

 ## Development